-Truth Serum is a balanced, versatile recipe designed to extract lots of character.
+Truth Serum is a water recipe designed for tea analysis.

 Tools – Not optional.